Karl Stirner: Personal life

 Stirner had three marriages throughout his lifetime.
 He married his first wife, Barbara Lund (1936-1957), in 1955 and they were together until she took her own life at 21 years old.
 Stirner was deeply affected by her death and created "Barbara in a Box," a steel-framed black-and-white portrait from their wedding, as a way to honor her memory.

 He then married Heather Harland and had three children: Heather (born 1962), Noelle (born 1967), and Jonas (born 1970).
 His son, Jonas Stirner, became a sculptor.
 In 2010, Karl Stirner married Gay Elwell (1958-2012).
 She died only two years later at the age of 54.

 Karl Stirner also enjoyed traveling to various places around the world to study and display his art.
 He traveled to Mexico between 1969 and 1971 to study pre-Columbian art.
 He also spent time from 1971 until his death traveling to Guatemala, Mexico, Italy, France, England, and Turkey.

+Death

-Stirner died at age 92 on February 18, 2016 at his home in Easton, Pennsylvania.
+On February 18, 2016, Stirner died at his home in Easton, Pennsylvania, at age 92.